pagkly/Zed/Investopedia4/How Distribution Channels Work.md

 ### What is the difference between direct and indirect distribution channels?

 Direct distribution channels are those that allow the manufacturer or service provider to deal directly with its end customer.
-For example, a company that manufactures clothes and sells them directly to its customers using an e-commerce platform would be utilizing a direct distribution channel.
+For example, a company that manufactures clothes and sells them directly to its customers using an e-[[Commerce|commerce]] platform would be utilizing a direct distribution channel.
 By contrast, if that same company were to rely on a network of wholesalers and retailers to sell its products, then it would be using an indirect distribution channel.

 ### What are the three types of distribution channels?

 The three types of distribution channels are wholesalers, retailers, and direct-to-consumer sales.
 Wholesalers are intermediary businesses that purchase bulk quantities of product from a manufacturer and then resell them to either retailers or—on some occasions—to the end consumers themselves.
-Retailers are generally the customers of the wholesalers and offer high-touch customer service to the end customers.
-Lastly, direct-to-consumer sales occur when the manufacturer sells directly to the end customer, such as when the sale is made directly through an e-commerce platform.
+Retailers are generally the customers of the wholesalers and [[Offer|offer]] high-touch customer service to the end customers.
+Lastly, direct-to-consumer sales occur when the manufacturer sells directly to the end customer, such as when the sale is made directly through an e-[[Commerce|commerce]] platform.